gitlinks/github-rank-project/README.md

 ### How Repository score should work (WIP)
 #### Rules
-* Score is base on some determined criterias evaluted by other users.
+* Score is base on some determined criterias evaluated by other users.
-* Score also be influenced by some key automatic metrics
+* Score can also be influenced by some key automatic metrics
 * A user cannot vote for a repository he contributes to.

 #### Scoring criterias
-Score things from 1 to 5.
+Score criterias from 1 to 5.
 While scoring a user has to justify in a comment why he scored the repository as he did.

 * Documentation
 * Code Quality